Assumption University (Windsor, Ontario): Undergraduate Courses

-In March of 2022, Assumption University restored its Senate, which provides oversight over all academic matters.
+In March 2022, Assumption University restored its Senate, which provides oversight over all academic matters.
 During the Spring 2022 semester, Assumption launched a new undergraduate course entitled, Jerusalem and Rome: Jewish-Catholic Relations.
 In the Fall 2022 semester, a course on the Holocaust was offered.
 The course invited guest speakers, including a Holocaust survivor.
 In 2022, Assumption University became the second Canadian institute of higher learning to become a member of the Council of Centers on Jewish-Christian Relations.

 Graduate Courses

-In the Fall of 2022, Assumption University launched a new Graduate Diploma in Catholic Studies.
+In the fall of 2022, Assumption University launched a new Graduate Diploma in Catholic Studies.
 The five-course diploma is taught synchronously online by qualified professors.
 It received the endorsement of the Bishop of London and Chancellor of Assumption University, Ronald Peter Fabbro.
 The courses include, Foundations of Catholic Thought, Catholicism and Social Justice, Catholicism and Dialogue, Topics in Catholic Studies, Catholic Studies Capstone Project, and Directed Readings in Catholic Studies.
 This diploma is advantageous to students seeking employment in the Catholic education, healthcare, or social services sectors.
-The diploma is considered a hiring asset at several Catholic school boards in the Province of Ontario.
-In addition, given the program’s flexibility, it fits within the busy schedules of working professionals, particularly teachers, healthcare professionals, and administrators in search of an added graduate credential for possible career advancement.
-There are four scholarships attached to the diploma, including the Honourable Robert Joseph Comuzzi Scholarship, the Cappucci Scholarship in Christian Studies, the Minotti Scholarship in Christian Studies, the Monsignor L.A.
+The diploma is considered a hiring asset at several Catholic school boards in the province of Ontario.
+In addition, given the program's flexibility, it fits within the busy schedules of working professionals, particularly teachers, healthcare professionals, and administrators in search of an added graduate credential for possible career advancement.
+There are several scholarships attached to the diploma, including the Honourable Robert Joseph Comuzzi Scholarship, the Cappucci Scholarship in Christian Studies, the Minotti Scholarship in Christian Studies, the Monsignor L.A.
 Wnuk Scholarship, and the William E. Kelly Scholarship in Catholic Studies.
+In 2023, Dr. Daniel Andreae provided a donation of $30,000 to support courses and scholarships in Jewish-Christian dialogue and dialogue studies.
+A new scholarship was endowed by the Polonia Centre of Windsor in 2023 to support students studying in the graduate program.
+On June 29, 2024, Assumption University graduated its inaugural class from the Graduate Diploma in Catholic Studies program.
+At the convocation, honorary doctorates were presented to John Beck and Veronique Mandal.
+The LeBel Award was presented to Dr. Dan Andreae for his years of service to Assumption University and the Windsor-Essex community.
+In addition, for what is believed as the first time in Assumption's history, the Governor General of Canada's Gold Academic Medal was presented to the top graduating student.